Turbotylar/Sakura/README.md

-# Sakura by Turbotylar & HexF
+# Sakura by Turbotylar, HexF, and ArztKlein

 ## The worst coded discord bot on discord